Image of a physician with the text New York Medical Malpractice Insurance Physician's Guide overlayed.

-We recommend carriers with an AM Best “A” or higher rating.
+We recommend carriers with an AM Best rating of “A” or higher.
 An A-rating indicates financial strength, long-term solvency, and an established history of protecting New York physicians.

-New York physicians have three admitted carrier options and a few alternatives when it comes to medical malpractice insurance:
+New York physicians have three admitted carrier options and several alternative RRG options for medical malpractice insurance:

 • EmPro (formerly PRI)